 I strongly believe in the philosophy of “tithing” and I have chosen to make the recipient of my tithe a very worthy fellowship…musical associations, teachers, and students.
 I am eager to find areas that need support, need a helping hand to make a program work, develop pedagogical tools, fellowships, and programs.
 Over the years this endeavor has brought me the opportunity to meet wonderful fellow travelers on this journey.
 I have personally sponsored many young students as they continue their musical adventures and studies.
 There are no words for the significance of the return in my life.
 I am thankful for the opportunity to be involved in programs and activities.
-I have gown so much from this adventure and the wonderful teachers, parents and students that have enriched my life.
+I have grown so much from this adventure and the wonderful teachers, parents and students that have enriched my life.

 MTNA/CSMTA: I returned to my hometown, Grand Junction, in 2003 and joined GJMTA.
 I served on the board for several years and helped with the many events.
 The most fun was when we did the Monster Concert with students playing together on multiple pianos.
 I moved to Denver in 2010 and joined DAMTA, serving on the board for the past 10 years as Membership Chair/Yearbook Publication.
 Soon I joined Foothills (FMTA) and served as Program Chair and currently Sonatina Festival Chair since 2017.
 Well, this wasn’t enough…joined Columbine (CMTA) and currently serve as Program Chair.
 Working with four different local associations has brought so much personal development and knowledge through association with dynamic teachers and from the programs at the meetings.